-Washington Health Insurance Exchange helps you compare from all of your health plan options – both inside and outside the state exchange.
-We offer free, unbiased help from a licensed broker who can help you understand the details of each plan, determine which plan is right for you, and help you get enrolled from start to finish.
+Presented by the Washington Health Insurance Agency, this site helps you compare from all your individual and family health plan options – both inside and outside the Washington Healthplanfinder.
+We offer free, unbiased help from licensed brokers that can help you understand the details of each plan, determine which plan is right for you and help you get enrolled from start to finish.

 A Health Insurance Exchange is designed to make buying health coverage